Personalised Learning Policy

 - Mobility Needs: Limited mobility may impair a student’s ability to exit in an emergency situation and/or access a safe location.
 Arrange and secure furniture and other items to provide barrier-free paths of travel.
 Disaster debris may obstruct evacuation.
 Train the staff the proper way to move an individual with mobility needs, either using partial or full assistance.
 Students with mobility challenges should practice covering their heads with a book or with their arms or hands.

 - Respiratory Challenges: Students with asthma or other respiratory impairments may have difficulty breathing when walking distances or descending stairs.
-Smoke, dust, fumes, chemicals, and other odors often exacerbate such limitations.
+Smoke, dust, fumes, chemicals, and other odours often exacerbate such limitations.
 For these students, include emergency evacuation masks and respirators in classrooms.
-Students and staff should practice putting on and removing this equipment as part of an emergency drill.
+Students and staff should practise putting on and removing this equipment as part of an emergency drill.